December 2, 2001: The day Nicolas Escude won France its ninth Davis Cup title

 The players: France’s Nicolas Escude and Australia’s Wayne Arthurs

-- Nicolas Escude, the Frenchman at ease on grass
+- Nicolas Escude: The Frenchman at ease on grass

 Nicolas Escude, from France, was born in 1976.
 At the age of 17, being one of the best French juniors, he received a wildcard to participate in the Roland-Garros main draw.
-Unfortunately, he faced world No 4 Boris Becker and was heavily defeated on the Court Philippe-Chatrier (6-0, 6-3, 6-0).
+Unfortunately, he faced world No 4 Boris Becker and was easily defeated on Court Philippe-Chatrier (6-0, 6-3, 6-0).
 This loss broke his confidence for a while, and he only made himself known to the general public in January 1998, when he reached the semi-finals at the Australian Open, as the world No 81.
 In Melbourne, on his way to the final four, he became the first player in the Open Era to win three matches in the same tournament after losing the first two sets.
 He was eventually defeated by Chile’s Marcelo Rios (6-1, 6-3, 6-2).

 Injured in early 1999, he struggled in the first half of the season and his ranking dropped down to No 160.
 But at the US Open, he became the first qualifier to make his way into the quarter-finals, beating two top 10 players on his way (Carlos Moya and Rios) before losing to Andre Agassi (7-6, 6-3, 6-4).
 In 2000, he obtained his career-high ranking of world No 17.
 His hyper-aggressive game was particularly dangerous on fast surfaces, and in 2001, he claimed the second and most important title of his career in Rotterdam (defeating Roger Federer in the final, 7-5, 3-6, 7-6) before reaching the quarter-finals at Wimbledon (lost to Agassi, 6-7, 6-3, 6-4, 6-2).
 Although his indoor season proved to be disastrous, he finished the year in the top 30 for the first time.